2017 Brighton siege

 On 5 June 2017, Yacqub Khayre, a 29-year-old Somali-born Australian, murdered a receptionist and held a sex worker hostage at the Buckingham International Serviced Apartments, located in Brighton, a suburb of Melbourne, Australia.
 In a subsequent shoot-out with a police tactical unit, Khayre was killed and three police officers were wounded.
 Police consider the siege an act of terrorism.
+The Islamic State claimed responsibility for the attack.

 Siege

 On 5 June 2017, Yacqub Khayre made a telephone booking for a female escort through an escort agency to meet in an apartment at the Buckingham International Serviced Apartments.
 At 4:00 pm, the 36-year-old escort arrived by taxi and attended at apartment 11 as arranged and was taken hostage by Khayre and held captive in the bathroom.
 Khayre was armed with two shotguns.
 At approx. 4:10 pm, the escort managed to free herself and made a phone call to Victoria Police via 000.
 Shortly after, Khayre phoned police stating it was a hostage situation, no one was to attend apartment 11 otherwise the hostage would die, the receptionist was dead and that there was a bomb on the premises.
 In the foyer of the complex, Khayre fatally shot the receptionist, 36-year-old Kai Hao.
 Khayre around this time tampered with the GPS ankle monitor, which he was wearing as a condition of his parole.

 At approx. 4:44 pm, Khayre called police again making similar statements as the previous call.
 Specialist police were called in: the Critical Incident Response Team (CIRT) arrived first, followed by the Special Operations Group (SOG) who took over tactical command.
 At 5:04 pm, police located the receptionist dead in the foyer.
 At 5:41 pm, Khayre made a phone call to Seven News stating "This is for IS, this is for al-Qaeda".

 At approx. 6:02 pm, Khayre emerged from apartment 11 exiting the front of the complex.
 Yelling and running, he fired a Nikko sawed-off over-under shotgun twice at SOG officers, who exchanged fire and killed him.
 Three SOG officers were shot including one suffering a hand injury and another facial injuries.
 The hostage was freed in the apartment by police and had not been physically harmed during the ordeal.